-- Help educate businesses, policy makers and stakeholders while developing and advancing best practices and tools to enhance the protection of users' security, privacy and identity.
+- Educating businesses, policy makers and stakeholders while developing and advancing best practices and tools to enhance the protection of users' security, privacy and identity.

-- Supports collaborative public-private partnerships, benchmark reporting, meaningful self-regulation and data stewardship.
+- Supporting collaborative public-private partnerships, benchmark reporting, meaningful self-regulation and data stewardship.

-- Promote data sharing and collaboration through working groups, training and committees.
+- Promoting data sharing and collaboration through working groups, training and committees.

-- Sponsors include individuals, technology leaders, social networks, ecommerce, financial institutions, service providers, government agencies and industry organizations.
+- Members include individuals, technology leaders, social networks, ecommerce, financial institutions, service providers, government agencies and industry organizations.

 - OTA is a member of leading organizations committed to collaboration, law enforcement and data sharing.